Manimegalai-YK/sales_dashboard/README.md

 # sales_dashboard
-# Airlines-Dashboard

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection

 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.
+This dashboard helps the sales understand their customers better.
+It helps the supersales know if their customers are satisfied with their services.A retail company wants to better understand its sales performance across different regions, products, and customer segments.
+Despite having large amounts of data, they are unable to make quick, data-driven decisions due to a lack of visual insights.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.
+The goal of this project is to analyze retail sales data and create an interactive Power BI dashboard that provides insights into:

+-Overall sales trends over time

+-Top-performing products and categories

+-Regional sales performance

+-Customer behavior and segmentation

+-Profitability analysis
+This analysis will help stakeholders identify growth opportunities, underperforming areas, and make informed business decisions to boost revenue and efficien

 ### Steps followed